swcarpentry/python-novice-inflammation/01-numpy.md

 If,
-instead of taking an array and doing arithmetic with a single value (as above) you did the arithmetic operation with another array of the same size and shape, the operation will be done on corresponding elements of the two arrays.
+instead of taking an array and doing arithmetic with a single value (as above) you did the arithmetic operation with another array of the same shape, the operation will be done on corresponding elements of the two arrays.
 Thus: